evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 BMW iX xDrive40 has an all-wheel drive system supported by two motors.
 One on each axle.

-The Adaptive Air Suspension suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 202 mm.

 You can order BMW iX xDrive40 with an alternative Adaptive Air Suspension suspension.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 193 mm and max 223 mm.